 Opinion pieces will not be considered.

 Mongabay will negotiate all fees and contracts on a per-story basis.
 Completed stories will be paid per word, depending on the journalist’s experience, and will be published on Mongabay.com under an open Creative Commons license that allows for sharing and re-posting.
 We will also offer a small payment to journalists who proactively get their stories republished in major third-party print media outlets and on sites that draw more than 100,000 unique visitors per month.
 Small sums are available to help defray travel costs.

 All applications must be submitted in English, and all final reporting will be published first in English.
 However, Spanish-language journalists are encouraged to sign up our opportunities email list (if you haven’t already) and be on the lookout for a similar announcement regarding Spanish-language articles in the coming months.

 Please submit your Global Forests pitch here, along with your journalism resume.
-Pitches should be roughly 500 words in length.
-They should clearly explain the specific subject you would like to write about and your approach to covering it, describe a few potential sources, and include whether travel funding is necessary to complete the project (travel funds are very limited).
+Pitches should be no more than 500 words in length.
+They should clearly explain the specific subject you would like to write about and your approach to covering it, a few potential sources, and any travel funding needs.
+Travel funds are very limited.
 As this is an ongoing pitch solicitation, there is no deadline for submissions.

 Submit your Global Forests pitch here

-For any questions regarding this MRN, please send an email to Morgan via firstname.lastname@example.org
+For any questions, please send an email to Genvieve at [email protected]